 Most restaurants offer different menus at different times of the day/week.
 Happy Hours, Sunday Brunches, Breakfast, Lunch, Dinner, Limited Time Offers (LTOs), and so on.
 Look for a system that can automatically change menus and/or menu sections on different days and times.

 If you run out of something, you do not want to have to recode a website.
 You also don’t want to run off the floor of the dining room to the back office.
 Look for a system that lets you 86 easily from your phone.

 Easy Website Integration

 Now that you have an interactive, real-time menu, wouldn’t it be great to have it on your website?
 Look for a system that lets you do this quickly and easily.
 No more out-of-date pdfs that frustrate guests when they come expecting something that you no longer serve.
-Make sure that if you 86 something it disappears from the website in real-time.
+Make sure that if you 86 something it disappears from the website in real time.

-Virality and a Long Tail
+Ride Virality and the Long Tail

-Brand, Brand, Brand
+Remember: Brand, Brand, Brand

 Hopefully, all of this helps you make an informed decision about this important next step for your restaurant.
 There will be countless “touchless” products coming to market very rapidly.
 We’re rooting that restaurants come back and are even more of a success than before.